Applying to MSCI

 Proposals will be evaluated on the following criteria:

-- Proposals must outline patient-oriented research that is hypothesis-driven and mechanistic.
+- Proposals must outline clinical and translational research that is hypothesis-driven and mechanistic.

 - Performance of the project must be feasible within a two-year period.

 - Project mentors must have extramural research grant funding that is assured for the duration of the project.

 - Sponsoring departments will be expected to guarantee that 80% of the candidate's professional time will be devoted to the goals and objectives of the MSCI program.